NHSDigital/nhs-notify-web-cms/README.md

 ## About this project

 - This site includes the content for the public NHS Notify web site
-- It uses Jekyll to generate static web html files from markdown content
+- It uses Jekyll to generate static web HTML files from markdown content
 - the source code for the web site is in /docs folder
 - page content is inside the `/docs/pages` folder
 - page css is inside `/docs/_sass` folder